allansun/openapi-runtime/README.md

 ### ResponseHandlers
 One key function this lib provides is to transform response JSON into predefined PHP objects.

-By calling Client::configure() you can create your own [ResponseHanderStack](/src/ResponseHandlerStack.php) , which essetially a stack a transformers try to parse the response JSON.
+By calling Client::configure() you can customize your own [ResponseHanderStack](/src/ResponseHandlerStack.php) , which basically is a stack of transformers to parse the response JSON.

 You can create your own ResponseHandler by implementing the [ResponseHandlerInterface](/src/ResponseHandler/ResponseHandlerInterface.php).
-It is simple an invokable class either returns a [Model](/src/ModelInterface.php) or throws an [UndefinedResponseException](/src/ResponseHandler/Exception/UndefinedResponseException.php) so the ResponseHandlerStack can try next handler.
+It is simply an invokable class either returns a [Model](/src/ModelInterface.php) or throws an [UndefinedResponseException](/src/ResponseHandler/Exception/UndefinedResponseException.php) so the ResponseHandlerStack can try next handler.